Home

 FYP students spend their first year of university on a chronological odyssey through the ages, from ancient civilizations to the modern era, reading the works that have shaped our world.
 Students grapple directly with primary texts from ancient epics and religious texts to the most seminal works of philosophy, literature and politics, as well as tracing developments in art, music, architecture and science.
 Students build a comprehensive cultural map by becoming acquainted with the traditions of thought that have helped set our present horizons.

-For nine days in the summer, high school students are invited to experience what it would be like to be part of such a program, immersed in a world of big ideas, with peers from across Canada who are passionate about the same things.
+In July, high school students are invited to experience what it would be like to be part of such a program, immersed in a world of big ideas, with peers from across Canada who are passionate about the same things.
 Each year, the HYP program will pick up on a thread in the FYP curriculum such as love, truth, beauty, power or justice, and will include a workshop from King’s other undergraduate specialization, journalism.

 Why do the humanities matter today?